DHTMLX/docs-spreadsheet/docs/svelte_integration.md

 If you use **npm with a Spreadsheet package**, the import of the source files and the initialization of Spreadsheet will differ from the common way:

-- include the Spreadsheet source files in the ***index.html*** file as follows:
+- include the Spreadsheet source files in the ***index.html*** file as shown in the example below.
+Replace *spreadsheet_package* with the name of your local folder that contains Spreadsheet source files:

 ~~~html title="index.html"
 <script src="./spreadsheet_package/codebase/spreadsheet.js"></script>
 <link rel="stylesheet" href="./spreadsheet_package/codebase/spreadsheet.css">
 ~~~

-Replace *spreadsheet_package* with the name of your local folder that contains Spreadsheet source files.

 - use the **dhx** prefix to initialize Spreadsheet, check the example below: